-Percentage of time Number of employees 0% 1%-50% 51%-99% 100% : : : Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - 6,239,403 - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours - % i.
-Related parties and other connected charities and organisations
+Percentage of time Number of employees 0% 1%-50% 51%-99% 100% - - - - Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - 6,627,454 - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours - %

 There are no related parties, which either control or significantly influence the decisions and operations of the Trust.
-There are Parent Teacher Associations (PTA's) associated with both academies who raise funds which are donated to the academies through the year.
+There are Parent Teacher Associations (PTA's) associated with all three academies who raise funds which are donated to the academies through the year.

 Mrs P Murphy, Trustee of Coppice Primary Partnership, disclosed a pecuniary interest.
-Mrs Murphy is the Principal of Five Acre Wood, The following related party transaction was disclosed to the ESFA:
+Mrs Murphy is the Principal of Five Acre Wood.
+The following related party transaction was disclosed to the ESFA:

-Trust staff attend adhoc specialist work related training courses held at Five Acre Wood School.
-The Trust submitted the information to the ESFA in-line with regulations and recorded under reference RP1003186.
-This has been recorded for 2022/23 under reference RP1004662.
+• Trust staff attend adhoc specialist work related training courses held at Five Acre Wood School.
+The Trust submitted the information to the ESFA in-line with regulations and recorded under reference RP1004662.
+This has been recorded for 2023/24 under reference RP1006157.